David Fairchild: Adventures with a Plant Explorer

 - and discovered romance with Marian (Daisy) Bell, daughter of Alexander Graham Bell.

-To American farmers Fairchild brought plants from alfalfa to zoysia, avocados and mangoes to American dinner plates, cherry blossoms to Washington, D.C., and even a robust species of hops to bolster the flavor of American-brewed beer!
+Fairchild brought plants from alfalfa to zoysia to American farmers, avocados and mangoes to American dinner plates, cherry blossoms to Washington, D.C., and even a robust species of hops to bolster the flavor of American-brewed beer!

 While essentially unknown to the general population, David Fairchild’s contributions to U.S. agriculture and our daily diet are incalculable.
 Discover the man whose remarkable and colorful life enshrines him as a luminary of American scientific, cultural, and social history.